Cannoli Cheesecake

 Ingredient Notes and Shopping Tips

-• Ricotta: Ricotta means re-cooked in Italian.
-It is typically made by heating whey with an acid like lemon juice and then straining the curds.
-For this recipe, I suggest using Whole Milk Ricotta.
+• Ricotta: I suggest using whole milk Ricotta for the creamiest texture.
 Look for it in the dairy section near the sour cream.
-If it seems particularly watery you can drain it before adding it to the recipe.
+If it seems particularly watery, you can drain it through cheesecloth before adding it to the recipe.

 1. Do not overbake: Cheesecake is done when the edges are set, but the center is still a little jiggly.
 It will continue to firm up as it cools.

-3. Avoid sudden temperature changes: Leave cheesecake in the oven for 30 minutes with the door closed, and then 30 more minutes with the door open.
-Gradually cooling helps prevent cracks.
-Cool completely before refrigerating.
-Keeping it away from drafts is also always a good idea.
+3. Avoid sudden temperature changes: Leave cheesecake in the oven for 30 minutes with the door closed and the oven turned off.
+Then leave it in for 30 more minutes with the door open.

 Nutrition